Muhammad

 remark of our long phone call, a Nigerian friend studying in Delhi told me about the Kano Grand Mosque

 bombs during the Jumu’at prayers.
 How come?
-I had lately made calls to the city and, as a tradition, I asked about Jumu’at prayers.
+I had recently called the city and, as tradition, asked about Jumu’at prayers.
 None said a word on the

 blast.
 My mind was instantly boggled.
 A voice from within tried to calm me; it